selfcustody/krux/docs/getting-started/features/tamper-detection.md

 The Flash Hash function securely hashes the combination of the *TC-Code*, UID, and flash content:

-`hash(*TC-Code*,UID,Flash content)` -> Image + Words
+`hash(TC-Code,UID,Flash content)` -> Image + Words

-Hash properties ensure that without knowing the TC-Code, UID, and flash content, an attacker cannot reproduce the Flash Hash results.
+Hash properties ensure that without knowing the *TC-Code*, UID, and flash content, an attacker cannot reproduce the Flash Hash results.

 ## Executing *Flash Hash*